Recent, Ongoing Projects

 Improving Neighborhood Health

 Streets Alive!
-The annual Streets Alive! health and wellness outreach festival is mobile, moving to a different neighborhood (who serves as co-host) with a Title One school every two years.
-The nearly 2-mile traffic free festival route is lined with non-profit exhibitors who provide health, wellness, and fitness resources, information, and education.
-Art, music, dance, join in sports, and farmers markets are interspersed along the route to encourage people to be more active by moving through the festival.
-Streets Alive! typically sees 3,000 to 4,000 visitors during the afternoon of the festival.
+The Streets Alive! health and wellness outreach festival was a mobile event, moving to a different neighborhood (who served as co-host) with a Title One school every two years from 2010 to 2023.
+The nearly 2-mile traffic free festival route lined with non-profit exhibitors provided health, wellness, and fitness resources, information, and education.
+Art, music, dance, join in sports, and farmers markets were interspersed along the route to encourage people to be more active by moving through the festival.
+Between 3,000 to 6,000 visitors were welcomed to the festival each year.